- GO TO CONSUMER SITE

 Products For Success

-Since we are going to be cutting the fringe on dry hair you are probably wondering why we have not listing the Sam Villa Signature Series 7 Dry Cutting Shear.
+Since we are going to be cutting the fringe on dry hair you are probably wondering why we have not listing the Professional 7" Dry Cutting Shear.
 We need some slip while on this models fringe and because the 7 Shear holds on to the hair perfectly in the blades the 5.75 Shear is a better choice.

 NOTE: Do not be intimidated to take the fringe short if the facial shape and profile allow or you miss the opportunity to make The Statement!